-Are NGINX or NGINX Plus vulnerable to the Heartbleed OpenSSL vulnerability?
+Are NGINX and NGINX Plus Vulnerable to the Heartbleed Vulnerability in OpenSSL?

-The Heartbleed bug (heartbleed.org, OpenSSL advisory) is a serious vulnerability in the popular OpenSSL cryptographic software library, announced on 7 April 2014.
-It allows access to up to 64kb of internal memory in affected servers, and this may disclose sensitive information including SSL private keys.
+The Heartbleed bug (see heartbleed.com and the OpenSSL advisory) is a serious vulnerability in the popular OpenSSL cryptographic software library, announced on April 7, 2014.
+It allows access to up to 64 KB of internal memory in affected servers, which potentially exposes sensitive information including SSL private keys.

-The bug was introduced in OpenSSL 1.0.1, and is resolved in version 1.0.1g and later releases.
-Anyone running NGINX or NGINX Plus with an affected OpenSSL implementation should upgrade their OpenSSL library immediately and verify that NGINX is using the updated version.
+The bug was introduced in OpenSSL 1.0.1, and is resolved in version 1.0.1g and later.
+If your NGINX version or NGINX Plus release uses an affected version of OpenSSL, you must upgrade your OpenSSL library immediately and verify that your NGINX and NGINX Plus instances are using the updated version.

-NGINX builds provided by Nginx or through a third party repository are usually dynamically linked to the operating system’s instance of libssl.so:
+NGINX builds provided by NGINX, Inc. or through a third party repository are usually dynamically linked to the operating system’s instance of libssl.so.
+Run the

-Output on your system may vary.
-You can also run ‘
+Output on your system might look somewhat different.
+You can also run

-openssl version‘, although this may give incorrect results if there are several instances of OpenSSL on your server.
+version, although the output might not be reliable if there are several instances of OpenSSL on your server.

-Please note that some Linux operating systems vendors have released fixed packages that still bear the OpenSSL 1.0.1e name.
+Please note that some Linux operating system vendors have released fixed packages that still bear the OpenSSL 1.0.1e version number.
 Even though the OpenSSL project released 1.0.1g as their newest software, downstream Linux providers have in some cases elected to include just the fix for CVE-2014-0160 in their packages in order to provide a small update quickly.

-nginx -V will give you the compile‑time options which should reveal the options you used:
+-V to display the compile‑time options you used:

 $ ./objs/nginx -V nginx version: nginx/1.5.11 built by gcc 4.6.3 (Ubuntu/Linaro 4.6.3-1ubuntu5) configure arguments: --with-cc-opt=-I../openssl-1.0.1f/include --with-ld-opt='-L../openssl-1.0.1f -Wl,-Bstatic -lssl -lcrypto -Wl,-Bdynamic -ldl' --with-openssl=../openssl-1.0.1f